ysc2229-s1-23/mp-assignment-00/README.md

 ## Autograding

 We use GitHub Classroom's autograding feature for this assignment.
 The autograder runs all `pytest` tests and assigns a score based on the number of passing tests.
+Please DO NOT change any of the function names or the tests will fail.
+Furthermore, DO NOT change anything in the .github/workflows directory.
+If you do so, the autograder will not work and you will receive a 0 on the assignment.

 ## Lecture Notes